meltoner/agrofelis/components/vehicle-steering/readme.md

 # Introduction

 The key design factors of the Agrofelis vehicle's steering system were space minimization, sufficient torque to steer the wheels on uneven terrains, sufficient turning speed, feedback motion sensors for precise wheel movement and monitoring capacities to observe the current drawn by each wheel while turning.
-While conventional passive systems employ the [Ackerman steering geometry](https://en.wikipedia.org/wiki/Ackermann_steering_geometry), the Agrofelis steering system implements the ratios dynamically via software and two independent linear actuators.
+While conventional passive systems employ a mechanical solution for the [Ackerman steering geometry](https://en.wikipedia.org/wiki/Ackermann_steering_geometry), the Agrofelis steering system implements the ratios dynamically via software and two independent linear actuators.
 This approach, although more difficult to implement, results in a more compact footprint, promotes the modular mentality and potentially allows for a wider range of wheel alignment options worth researching.

 In the following sections, the various sub-modules utilized within the Agrofelis robot's steering system, are meticulously documented.
 In particular, the overall schematic is presented and decomposed into the steering plates, linear actuators and their protective covers, the feedback mechanism, custom gears developed using a laser cutter, 3D printed protection covers for the feedback mechanism, the Agrofelis linear actuators steering driver PCB and its associated software.